ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 }
 ```

-Here's a very simplar test, but using the custom WeatherForecast query to filter the results:
+Here's a very similar test using the custom WeatherForecast query to filter the results:

 ```csharp
 [Fact]